adi225/WebSearchEngine/README.txt

 - The input into the Evaluator is via standard input, corresponding to the format of the output of the ranker: QUERY<TAB>DOCUMENTID-1<TAB>TITLE<TAB>SCORE

 It is assumed that the input fed into the Evaluator is more than or equal to 10 lines.
 This is because some metrics, e.g, precision at 10, require such a minimum amount line of input.

+It is also assumed that all lines of input has the same query (only considering one query per call).